AashutoshTrivedi/aashutoshtrivedi.github.io/about.md

-Hello I'm `Aashutosh Trivedi`, an associate software developer at Cognizant and a data science and machine learning enthusiast.
+Hello I'm `Aashutosh Trivedi`, an incoming associate software developer at Cognizant and a data science and machine learning enthusiast.
 Prior to Cognizant, completed graduation from IIT Jammu and developed exceptional skills while serving as General Secretary, Student's Council IIT Jammu
 If I describe myself in one line - that would be - always eager to learn.
 I have always introduced myself as a lover of technology, a technophile, a presenter, a leader and an achiever.

 As a graduate in mechanical engineering from [IIT Jammu](iitjammu.ac.in), I was always inspired to grab each and every possible opportunity thrown at me by life.
 Had an opportunity to work with an amazing team to create a first all terrain vehicle, been fortunate enough to lead a team to draft first constitution of IIT jammu and likewise a lot more.
 The many hats worn by me from being a mechanical engineer by degree to software engineer and machine learning enthusiast continue to inspire and feed my curiosity.